-One of the biggest surprises from the recent STMA conference was the excitement created by a product we are reintroducing for 2019.
+One of the biggest surprises from the last STMA conference was the excitement created by a product we are reintroducing for 2019.
 This product had been absent from our catalog since 2007, but it really brings back fond memories for me.
 So much so that when our original manufacturer ceased production nearly 12 years ago, I refused to give up in finding a new supplier and, finally, my persistence was rewarded last spring.
 I’ve been itching to get this underrated product back in front of the groundskeeping masses ever since.
 In fact, I’ve been getting teased a bit here at Beacon because of my unbridled love for this classic product and my unrelenting quest to find a new manufacturer.
 So what product am I talking about?
 The venerable Wooden Field Rake.

 My first memories of the wooden rake go back to my teenage days when I would frequent Wrigley Field in the 1970s.
 As I studied the ground crew, watching what they were doing, I noticed they were finessing their way around the infield skin with these wooden rakes — smoothing and grooming the skin to perfection.